eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 ## References

-A very big thank you to Rob LeGrand for his contributions, the counterexample that inspired Theorem 7, and for telling me about this strategy.
+A very big thank you to Rob LeGrand for his contributions, the counterexample that inspired Theorem \ref{thm:non_convergence}, and for telling me about this strategy.

 Laslier, J. F. (2009).
 The Leader Rule: A Model of Strategic Approval Voting in a Large Electorate. *Journal of Theoretical Politics*, 21(1), 113-136. [https://journals.sagepub.com/doi/10.1177/0951629808097286](https://journals.sagepub.com/doi/10.1177/0951629808097286){:target="_blank"}